 On the other hand, at HostDean, we use Bayesian Average, which takes into account the number of reviews a provider has and the average of all providers on HostDean, which represents the industry average.

-Moreover, when calculating the provider’s DeanScore, the system gives each review a weight in the equation that depends on the age of the review, where more recent reviews have higher weight than older ones.
+Moreover, when calculating the provider’s DeanScore, the system gives each review a weight in the equation that depends on the age of the review, where more recent reviews have a higher weight than older ones.

 Bayesian Average